opmusix/MPV-Auto-Skip-OP-ED/README.md

 Controls whether a previously handled section can become eligible again after rewinding.

-* `true` — rewinding far enough before the trigger can re-arm the skip
+* `true` — rewinding far enough before the relevant trigger point can re-arm it
 * `false` — handled sections remain ignored for the session

-For long chapters using the manual prompt, rewinding before the chapter itself re-arms the prompt.
+For long chapters, rewinding before the chapter starts can re-arm the manual prompt.

 ---